CSCI-109A-FRP/CSCI-109A-FRP.github.io/04_conclusion.md

   </tbody>
 </table>

-Looking the actual results we notice how 42 of those 44 mispredictions went from democrats (actual result) to republicans (prediction), this means our model is slightly biased towards republicans.
-Looking at the situation before elections we notice how it has a tendency to confirm candidates which are running for re-election.  <br />
-The plot below shows 435 round markers, one per each congressional district: the position of the markers through the x axis, as well as the color intensity, relates to our prediction probability.
+The plot below shows 435 round markers, one per each congressional district: the position of the markers through the horizontal axis, as well as the color intensity, relates to our prediction probability.
 It goes from left for 100% probability Democrat, to right for 100% probability Republican, with less certain predictions in the middle.
 The more districts within the same probability interval, the higher the pile.
-The blue or red color of the marker refers to the actual result of the elections: red for a victory of Republicans, blue for Democrats.
+The blue or red color of the marker refers to the actual result of the elections: red for a victory of Republicans, blue for Democrats. <br />
+We notice how only two of those mispredictions are actually republicans when we predicted democrats, although the probability for those two is below 70%.
+On the other hand, 42 of those 44 mispredictions went from democrats (actual result) to republicans (prediction), this means that our model is slightly in favor of republicans.
+If we include the situation before elections and we look at the feature importance we notice how it has a tendency to confirm candidates which are running for re-election.

 ![Modeling](/assets/04/04-Visualizations-PredVSActual.png)